RehabAbotalep/RehabAbotalep.github.io/_posts/2023-09-16-maximizing-productivity-with-azure-devops-logic-apps.md

     ![When eamil arrives](/assets/images/logic-apps/10-when-email-arrives.png)

-11. Most connectors typically need you to create and set up a connection to the associated service, so that we need to authenticate access to Outlook.
+11. Most connectors typically need you to create and set up a connection to the associated service so that we need to authenticate access to Outlook.

     Click `Sign in` and use your email, which is where you'll receive customer issues.